cocojoe/CoinbasePro/README.md

 > Disclaimer: This is an *unofficial* SDK and not affiliated with Coinbase in anyway.
 > Would be cool to get some feedback through from their Engineers :]
 >
 > This started as mini side project to build an iOS App for managing my own trades while travelling.
-However, I thought it might be nice to turn it into an Open Source Framework as I couldn't find an awesome Swift one...sAlthough my time is limited on this.
+However, I thought it might be nice to turn it into an Open Source Framework as I couldn't find an awesome Swift one...
+Although my spare time is limited on this.

 ## Features